ievolved/Express-Simple/README.md

 * multiple static files in a non-root directory, different from Node App files
 * response redirect
 * body-parser to parse form variables
-* webform submits in the form of querystring format, body-parser parses it
+* webform submits in the form of json format, body-parser parses it
-  * vs JSON data format (not shown here)
+  * vs form data format (not shown here)
 * app.Post for POST requests (vs app.Get for GET requests, etc.)